shinyquagsire23/monado/doc/changes/misc_fixes/mr.284.2.md

-Mark OpenXR runtime target in CMake as a MODULE library, instead of a SHARED library.
+build: Mark OpenXR runtime target in CMake as a MODULE library, instead of a SHARED library.